jnccd/nixos-config/README.md

 Like this 👀

-Its basically default breeze with some modifications for more transparency because thats fancy.
+Its basically default Plasma 6 Breeze with some modifications for more transparency because thats fancy.
 The idea here was to create a good looking DE that (mostly) doesnt break within the next patch, so I didnt go overboard with any of the modifications.

 The background image is from [Alena Aenami](https://www.artstation.com/artwork/n0mwQo).
 Go check her out, she makes amazing artworks 👀